* This is the Consumer Version. *

 About two thirds of infections develop within 1 year of surgery.
 During the first few months after surgery, staphylococci are the bacteria most commonly responsible.

-Symptoms may include pain, swelling, and limited range of motion, and temperature may be normal.
-Some people fall, in part because their joint was painful or unstable.
+Symptoms of an infected artificial joint may include pain, swelling, and limited range of motion, and temperature may be normal.

 About 20% of people have had surgery to correct something in their artificial joint before symptoms started.